dankrasno/Books/README.md

 # Read / Done (top is more recent)
+- King, Warrior, Magician, Lover: Rediscovering the Archetypes of the Mature Masculine  (dropped, not a great book)
 - Originals
 - The 22 Immutable Laws of Marketing
 - The Wealthy Gardner (dropped)
-- Build a Career in Data Science (dropped)
+- Build a Career in Data Science (dropped, too basic)
 - Think and Grow Rich
 - Never Eat Alone
 - Rich Dad Poor Dad